 5. If you want to work for yourself, go for it

-There’s never been a better time to consider starting your own business.
+Even in today’s environment, people are successfully starting their own businesses.
 Many people feel hesitant to take the leap because of the perceived risks, or perhaps they think they are too old.
 Actually, the opposite is true.
 A study by the Kauffman Foundation found that entrepreneurs starting businesses mid-career were five times more likely to enjoy success five years later than entrepreneurs starting businesses right out of college.
 It’s more a question of mindset.
 The number one thing to remember is that starting a business is like having a baby—there never really is a perfect time.

 According to Simon Sinek, author of Find Your Why: A Practical Guide for Discovering Purpose for You and Your Team, “Fulfillment is a right and not a privilege.
 Every single one of us is entitled to feel fulfilled by the work we do, to wake up feeling inspired to go to work, to feel safe when we’re there and to return home with a sense that we contributed to something larger than ourselves.
 Fulfillment is not a lottery.
 It is not a feeling reserved for a lucky few who get to say, “I love what I do.”